kaixinguor/CarND-Advanced-Lane-Lines/writeup.md

 The function `warper()` in lines 23 through 28 compute perspectiv matrix and apply it to the input image.

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image (shown as follows).
+I use an image with straight lines to tune the hardcoded corresponidng points in order to get a good perspective matrix.
+The transformed image looks like this:

+![alt text][image_2_5_1]

+Then I apply the same source points on other images with curved lines.
+It turns out that the transformed lines are still parallel to each other (one example is  shown below).

-![alt text][image_2_5]
+![alt text][image_2_5_2]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?